 Of course – as with any piece of research – there are limitations to this study.
 The most significant one of these was the source of the participants, gathered from e-cigarette websites and probably more likely to have good things to say about the technology.
 This doesn’t completely nullify the findings, of course, but it may mean that negative effects were under-reported, for example.
 However, most of us have enough personal experience to know that most vapers experience benefits rather than negative side effects when they make the switch, so the result seems to stand to reason.

 Another important point is that the majority of the sample was made up of ex-smokers who reported on their cigarette usage based on their memory.
 Memory is very fallible, which means that the participants could have subconsciously played up the amount they used to smoke or the previous level of their addiction because they like using e-cigs.
 However, since the findings fall in line with other research on the same issues, it seems like the result is relatively accurate.

 This article has endeavored to provide the full story behind this study – including its limitations.
 It’s important that we in the vaping community base our arguments on a genuine understanding of the research on the topic.
 Unlike those who oppose the technology, we need to deal in evidence, and no one study can “prove” that e-cigarettes are safe and an effective method of quitting smoking.

-The scientific process takes time, but fortunately, evidence that e-cigarettes are revolutionary tools for tobacco harm reduction is continually mounting.
+The scientific process takes time, but fortunately, evidence that electronic vape pens are revolutionary tools for tobacco harm reduction is continually mounting.
 Even if an adjustment was made for the potential sources of bias, the conclusion of this study would still come through strong: e-cigarettes seem to reduce adverse effects, help the vast majority of people stop smoking (or significantly decrease their consumption) and notably reduce cravings.